 Of all the political parties in this country Fianna Fáil has at once proven the most successful (at winning elections anyway) and the most elusive in terms of what it is.
 It is the jelly party that cannot be nailed to any wall, it mutates into whatever it needs to be to survive and survive it has.
 It also has the tendency to be awkward.
 It can do foolish things the deep state doesn’t want it to do, and it can be denounced from every quarter and still somehow exist, even thrive.
 It believes in nothing of course but the problem with that is that it is always ready to believe in anything.
 It can be “conservative”, though not always.
 More significantly, although it can be “progressive”, it cannot be counted on to be.
 Fine Gael is all of these things too but to a lesser extent.

 Better to be rid of both?
 Well yes, but is that possible?
 “La République En Marche!” says it is, Macron proves that it is, and Katherine Zappone’s political existence says it can be replicated in Ireland at any time.

-I give our own “Republican Party” two years to coalition with Fine Gael, ten at the outside for a complete merger, called something, who cares….within fifteen the merged entity will be swept away by a man or woman leading a party that is already being prepared and that no one has even heard of, it may not even have a name yet.
+I give our own “Republican Party” two years to coalition with Fine Gael, ten at the outside for a complete merger, called something (who cares what?), within fifteen the merged entity will be swept away by a man or woman leading a party that is already being prepared and that no one has even heard of, it may not even have a name yet.
 It will have money like Irish politics has never seen before, the complete adoration of legacy media and their agents, and it will be “progressive”.
 Civil War politics will be at an end finally, and yes it will be the end of Fianna Fáil (and Fine Gael and Labour etc.) Will it sweep all before it?
 The fringes of the Left will exist as such, but in compliance and collaboration.

 And maybe there will be a real confrontation with the National Party.
 But that remains to be seen, and more importantly, done.